 Holding your tile with the newly cut notches on the sides, measure 1” down each edge from the two now-center corners.

 Carefully use your wet tile saw to make the two longer cuts.
 You should now have two identical (almost) triangles.

 This is important so that the polished sides will be exposed as the top and bottom faces of your shower corner shelf.

-Apply a layer of thinset to the raw face of one of your tiles.
-Use a trowel to score it.
+Apply a layer of thin-set to the raw face of one of your white corner shower shelf tiles.

 Place the other tile triangle, raw side down, onto your thinset so it’s like a tile sandwich.
-Ignore the sudden craving for oreos.

 Taking care not to cut yourself, carefully run your finger along the front line of thinset to wipe away any protruding thinset.